 Deteriorating global conditions have shifted the economic landscape and fueled concerns that inflationary pressures could be too low, hinting to an impending U.S. economic slowdown.
 The 10-year Treasury yield slid to a 15-month low in March as bond investors priced weakening inflation into rates, briefly inverting the yield curve (short-term rates moving higher than longer-term rates).

 Global rate rally.
 Long-term rates have rallied around the world recently, likely in response to a Brexit delay, progress in trade talks, and improving China data.
 Continue reading

-We are grateful for the ongoing opportunity to exchange information and ideas with LPL advisors on social media.
-Here are some recent shares from January, when LPL advisors focused on market trends as stocks bounced off the December lows:
+We appreciate the opportunity to exchange information and ideas with LPL advisors on social media.
+Here are some recent shares from March, when LPL advisors focused on market trends and Outlook 2019 guidance:

 Weekly Market Drivers: Last week’s market drivers included solid U.S. labor market data, the unofficial start of first quarter earnings season, and further signs of political and structural stress in Europe.
 Check out Friday’s Weekly Market Drivers post on the LPL Research blog for more insight.
 Continue reading